Long or short-term care, rehabilitation and skilled nursing services include the following:

 Bethany Home accepts private insurance, long term care insurance, Medicare and Medicaid and is a VA Certified facility.
 For more information on Bethany Home Long-Term Healthcare, contact Maggie Hancock at (785) 227-2334 ext.
 140 or at firstname.lastname@example.org.

-An application for admission to Independent Living, Assisted Living and/or the long-term care center must be completed and returned to Bethany Home, accompanied by a $35.00 per person non-refundable check.
+An application for admission to the Cottages Independent Living, Sunflower Terrace Assisted Living and/or the Bethany Home long-term care center must be completed and returned to Bethany Village, accompanied by a $35.00 per person non-refundable check.
 The applicant is encouraged to have a personal meeting and/or tour of the facilities.
 The Admissions Committee will review the application, with priority placement according to level of need or in order of the date on the application.

-An admission fee will be charged at the time of admission to assisted living or long-term care to cover costs for individual record and room preparation.
+An admission fee will be charged at the time of admission to Sunflower Terrace Assisted Living or Bethany Home long-term care to cover costs for individual record and room preparation.
 Bethany Home’s admission fee varies depending on the resident’s payment source.

 Once accepted for admission to assisted living or long-term care, residents and/or their families may request a face to face meeting prior to the admission date.
 Payments for room, board and personal care begin on the date of admission and are payable one month in advance.
 The payment period runs on a calendar month.